rigetti/grove/docs/deutsch_jozsa.rst

 half.
 Unlike any deterministic classical algorithm, the Deutsch-Jozsa Algorithm can solve this problem with a single iteration, regardless of the input size.
-It was one of the first known quantum algorithms that showed an exponential speedup, albeit against a deterministic (non-probabilistic) classical computer, and with access to a blackbox function that can evaluate inputs to the chosen function.
+It was one of the first known quantum algorithms that showed an exponential speedup, albeit against a deterministic (non-probabilistic) classical compuetwr, and with access to a blackbox function that can evaluate inputs to the chosen function.

 Algorithm and Details